gex7777/p5/README.md

 Creates a trail of circles which change colors when the mouse is clicked and dragged.

+**Rain**

+Create an endless wave of yellow rain.

 **Instructions**

 	the program requires p5.js library to run this can be downloaded from: https://p5js.org/download/
 	rename the .js file that you want to run as main.
-Then open index.html to vizualize the code. ensure that the p5.js library, main.js and index.html files are in the same folder
+Then open index.html to vizualize the code. ensure that the p5.js library, main.js and index.html files are in the same folder feel free to mess around with the code